Halocrea/bumper-bot/README.md

 - Displays a countdown to the next bump
 - Displays the number of members in voice channels, or online members if there aren't

+### Permissions required

+In order to work properly, this bot will need this set of permissions globally:

+- Manage Roles
+- View Channels
+- Send Messages
+- Read Message History
+- Connect

+He also needs to be able to connect to the voice channels whose the IDs have been given.

 ## Install

 ### Create `.env` file and fill it with your information